Bold by design

 Weaved into the very core of Finarte lies an ever-changing design language.
 There are no archetypal patterns and only value-driven guidelines — Finarte’s identity comes from people and intuitive creativity.
 Marianne Huotari, head of design, does however stick to one common thread; include colours to enable self-expression and enhance well-being.

-When the iconic Finnish architect Alvar Aalto designed the Paimio sanatorium in the 1930s, he used bright yellow colour on the floors and stairways to enable patients to heal with colour.
-That is what Marianne Huotari and the Finarte design team believe in as well: splashes of colour in our everyday lives provide joy and well-being.
+The healing effect of colours has been tried and tested for centuries.
+Marianne Huotari and the Finarte design team are firm believers; splashes of colour in our everyday lives provide joy and well-being.
 The idea of healing or colourful design is not new, but Finarte wants to make it available for everyone.
-The whole process of creation is intuitive and the result in its core very democratic design.
+The whole creation process balances creative intuition with environmental consideration, and the result is democratic design at the core.
 Working hands-on, and with a dear friend, makes the process both unique and surprising.

 The Finnish heritage is also omnipresent, where long-lived rugs of the ultimate quality are hand-woven with sustainable materials just like Finns have done for centuries.
 This mindset has been part of Finarte’s design identity since its 1985 launch.
 At the very core of the company lies the rag rug that co-founder and creative whirlwind Eija Rasinmäki helped to pioneer in her early days as a designer.
 Eija reinvented the idea of using upcycled and recycled materials to create stripes and multi-coloured patterns that designers wouldn’t utilize with new materials.
 Birthed in a charming contradiction, the Finarte design DNA lies in the next designs.

 What is it like to work with such heritage and re-inventing it everyday?